frissyn/valorant.py/docs/about.md

 2. Make your changes
 3. Create a pull request describing what you changed.
-4. Squash your commits if you had to fix something.
+4. Squash your commits with a reference to your pull request.